Kryo: Kryo 500 Series

 The Kryo 500 Series CPUs features semi-custom Prime/Gold and Silver cores derivative of ARM's Cortex-A77 and Cortex-A55 respectively, arranged in configurations with DynamIQ.

 Kryo 585

 The Kryo 585 CPU was announced with the Snapdragon 865 on 4 December 2019.
-Qualcomm claim up to 25% increase in performance and 25% greater efficiency compared to the Kryo 485.
+Qualcomm claims up to 25% increase in performance and 25% greater efficiency compared to the Kryo 485.